elasticio/rest-api-component/README.md

 *   [Body](#body)
 *   [Authorisation methods](#authorisation-methods)

-In the example below the REST API component is used with our own [REST API service](https://api.elastic.io/docs "elastic.io REST API service") to create a development team.
+The example below shows the REST API component with our own [REST API service](https://api.elastic.io/docs "elastic.io REST API service") to create a development team.

-![alt text](https://cdn.elastic.io/documentation/restapi-component-featuresv2.png "REST API component features") *Numbers indicate: (1) the supported HTTP methods, (2) the URL of the REST API resource, (3) the HTTP call headers and (4) the body of the HTTP request.*
+![alt text](https://cdn.elastic.io/documentation/restapi-component-featuresv2.png "REST API component features") *Numbers show: (1) the supported HTTP methods, (2) the URL of the REST API resource, (3) the HTTP call headers and (4) the body of the HTTP request.*

 1. REST API component supports all the HTTP methods of RESTful APIs like `GET`, `PUT`, `POST`, `DELETE` and `PATCH`.
-2. The URL of the REST API accepts only JSONata expressions, meaning the URL address should be a `string`.
+2. The URL of the REST API accepts JSONata expressions, meaning the URL address should be a `string`.
 3. [Headers](#headers)
 4. [Body](#body)

 ## Headers

 Use this part to add as many headers as necessary.
-If REST API requires an [authorisation](#authorisation-methods) then the credentials are submitted in the header as it is shown below.
+If REST API requires an [authorisation](#authorisation-methods) then the credentials are submitted in the header as shown below.

 ![alt text](https://cdn.elastic.io/documentation/rest-api-component-headers-get.png "REST API component Headers field")

-Header fields should only be colon-separated name-value pairs in clear-text `string` format.
+Header fields should be colon-separated name-value pairs in clear-text `string` format.
 Header value field accepts JSONata expressions therefore, every `string` should be inputted in the double-quotes.

 ## Body